 Diego J. Aguilar-Ramírez

-BHF CRE Cardiovascular Medicinal Chemistry Graduate Student
+BHF CRE Graduate Student in cardiovascular population health sciences

 Project: Nuclear magnetic resonance-derived plasma lipids, lipoproteins, and other metabolites and vascular and metabolic mortality in a large prospective study of Mexican adults